audioxide/data/data/posts/20151216-reviews-queens-of-the-stone-age-like-clockwork.md

   It listens like a new lease of life, and it’s infectious.
 Although it doesn’t necessarily coax out a great deal of sentiment, it bears mentioning that for the most part it doesn’t try to.
 There’s revelry going on, and as a listener it’s just nice to be along for the ride.

-  Homme’s quip that rock ‘should be heavy enough for the boys and sweet enough for the girls’ rings true here; there’s a near perfect balance of grit and finesse on *…Like Clockwork* that surely makes it Queens of the Stone Age’s most accomplished work since *Songs for the Deaf*.
+  Homme’s quip that rock [‘should be heavy enough for the boys and sweet enough for the girls’](https://hobbs1767.tripod.com/transcripts/ozzfest2000.html) rings true here.
+There’s a near perfect balance of grit and finesse on *…Like Clockwork* that surely makes it Queens of the Stone Age’s most accomplished work since *Songs for the Deaf*.

 tracks:
   - If I Had a Tail